nghiaagent/hmsc-invitro-proliferation/README.md

     -   If this repo was cloned using RStudio, this project is already open.

 4. Source pipeline scripts at `/scripts/9_*` to perform analysis

-5. Knit files in `/markdown` to view results.